 - 6 points

-Indicative assessments in this unit are as follows: (1) in-training assessment/s; (2) written examination/s; and (3) professional behaviour assessment.
+Indicative assessments in this unit are as follows: (1) assignment/s; (2) clinical assessment/s; (3) written assessment/s; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)